Focus and Scope

 Peer reviewers will provide recommendations to the editor and suggestions for improvement to the author(s).
 If a reviewer is unable to complete their review within the specified period of time or due to a conflict of interest they should promptly notify the editor.
 Reviewers should keep all manuscripts confidential and not use them for their own benefit.
 Reviewers should objectively evaluate manuscripts in a fair and unbiased manner.
 Reviewers should identify other relevant publications that could be included in a manuscript and notify the editor when concerned about conspicuous overlap with previously published material.

 Authors should submit original work that accurately describes their findings and significance.
 The work of others should be appropriately cited and acknowledged.
-Authors should not submit their manuscript to more than one journal at a time.
+Authors should not submit their manuscripts to more than one journal at a time.
 Authors should disclose funding sources and any conflicts of interest.
 If an error in their published work is found the author should promptly notify the editor.

 Committee on Publication Ethics (2011).
 Code of Conduct and Best- Practice Guidelines for Journal Editors.
 Retrieved from http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf